 Talmor made headlines in February 2016 when he returned to Israel and was arrested.
 Talmor maintained his innocence at the time of his arrest.
 He is stating that he “didn’t steal any money.”
 The charges at the time allege that the former owner managed 600 investors’ funds without having the proper license.

-He is also said to have lied to investors when he told them that he did not need a license to operate, despite law requiring a license.
+He is also said to have lied to investors when he told them that he did not need a license to operate, despite law requiring a license in Israel.

 UTrade was under investigation the year prior and was banned from signing on new clients.
 The ISA report suggests that investor funds may have been used for other purposes than agreed upon.
 The company’s actual cash in the bank at the time was $77,000, with the company reporting $12 million in the bank.